 It is important to note that the court cannot make orders relating to child support/child maintenance where the Child Support (Assessment) Act 1989 (Cth) applies.

 If parties cannot agree on the amount of maintenance to be paid, an application for maintenance must be made on an initiating application.
 An affidavit and a financial statement must accompany the application.
-This is generally filed in the Federal Circuit and Family Court of Australia (Division 2).
+This is filed in the Federal Circuit and Family Court of Australia (Division 2).

 If parties can agree on the amount of maintenance to be paid, they can prepare and file an application for consent orders in the Federal Circuit and Family Court of Australia (Division 2).

 Wording of the order or agreement